 California wildfires have been a longstanding issue, significantly impacting both the natural environment and communities of people.
 The state’s climate and vegetation, particularly its vast tracts of forests, make it highly susceptible to wildfires.

 Wildfire attorneys, from San Diego to Eureka, and from Santa Monica to the border of Nevada, are often on call throughout the year.
 There was a time when wildfires had a particular season, but now they seem to pop up all year round.
-Our California wildfire lawyers can handle claims in San Diego, Los Angeles, San Bernardino, Riverside, Bakersfield, Fresno, Ventura, Valencia, San Francisco, to Sacramento.
-Contact one of our listed attorneys to discuss your claim and the possibility of a recovery.

 Some of the most notable fires in California’s history include the Camp Fire in 2018, which destroyed the town of Paradise, leading to 85 fatalities and massive property loss.
 The Mendocino Complex Fire, also in 2018, burned nearly 460,000 acres, making it the largest fire in the state’s history in terms of acreage.
 In 2020, the state faced one of its most destructive wildfire seasons with the August Complex Fire that consumed over a million acres.
 More recently, in 2023, the Sonoma Shores Fire scorched significant portions of the state’s renowned wine country, threatening both lives and the local economy.